 A hydropower project may lead to an influx of migrants and skilled workers seeking business and employment opportunities.
-Incoming workers and followers, including job seekers and squatters, can lead to adverse socioeconomic impacts on local communities residing near hydropower projects.
-According to IFC guidance on project-induced in-migration71, this may have a wide range of positive and negative impacts.
+Incoming workers and followers, including job seekers and squatters, can lead to adverse socio-economic impacts on local communities residing near hydropower projects.
+According to IFC guidance on project-induced in-migration^{95,} this may have a wide range of positive and negative impacts.
 Positive impacts include, among others, business opportunities, improved range of accessibility to goods and services, higher skill base and increased local tax revenue.
+However, these impacts can only happen when a hydropower project is well prepared.
+In many cases, hydropower companies bring in their own staff, do not train local people and try not to rely on them because they are not qualified enough.

-Negative impacts include, among others, pressure on services and land, demand for and shortfalls in products and services, boom and bust cycles related to the construction phase, tensions and disputes among different groups related to benefit distribution, alteration in existing levels of communicable disease, increased incidents of social vices and increased potential for domestic and gender-based violence.
+Negative impacts include, among others, pressure on services and land, demand for and shortfalls in products and services, boom and bust cycles related to the construction phase, tensions and disputes among different groups related to benefit distribution, alteration in existing levels of communicable disease, increased incidents of social vices and increased potential for domestic and gender-based violence and sexual harassment.